jamf/rendr/docs/src/metadata.md

 `description` | The description of this value; becomes the interactive prompt text `required`    | Whether the value must be provided by the user (`true` or `false`) `default`     | The default value if one is not provided by the user

+The `required` field defaults to `false`, and can be omitted.

+The `default` field can also be omitted.
+If there is no default, the user will be prompted for this value (if not provided with the `-v` flag).